joshuamorton/Overloading/README.md

 assert q([0,3,7,5,2,9,5,3,4,12,7,99,8,126,2,17,3,24]) == [0, 2, 2, 3, 3, 3, 4, 5, 5, 7, 7, 8, 9, 12, 17, 24, 99, 126]
 assert q([]) == []
 ```
 This certainly worked and but I wanted shorter, so I started looking at other methods of doing the same things and quickly settled on argument unpacking, that is the weird *[alist] syntax where the list is unpacked into component values and submitted to a function that can then deal with them.
-Ironically, as I write this up, I noticed that changing "return a if a==[]" to "return []if a==[]" removes a character, (sort of) dropping me below the 100 mark.
+Ironically, as I write this up, I noticed that changing `return a if a==[]` to `return []if a==[]` removes a character, (sort of) dropping me below the 100 mark.
 Thank goodness I didn't notice that before.
 The result of the argument unpacking version is this

 ```python
 #def q(*l):